-Personal Appearances Before the Board
+What to Expect in Personal Appearances Before the Board

 Your hearing before the board is an administrative hearing, not an adversarial proceeding or a trial.
 The purpose is to determine whether your period of service was properly characterized.
-Only one of two things can happen: (1) your request can be granted or (2) your discharge can remain the same.
+Only two things can happen: (1) your request can be granted or (2) your discharge can remain the same.

 Before your board appearance, you should review the examiner’s brief prior to your hearing.
 This brief is a summary of the available military records in your case.
 It contains the essential facts in your case and is put into a format that is easily read by the board members.

 One board member is designated as the action officer for your case.
 The action officer’s job is to go through your entire record and compare it to the brief, making sure the brief is absolutely correct.

 The questioning process has a way of drawing out the truth.
-If you do decide to give sworn testimony and are asked a question you don't wish to answer, you don't have to answer it.
+If you decide to give sworn testimony and are asked a question you don't wish to answer, you don't have to answer it.
 The decision as to which form of testimony you give, if any, is entirely yours.

 It will take about six to eight weeks for you to receive the board's decision.
 If your discharge is changed you will receive a new discharge certificate, a new DD form 214, and the decisional document of this board.
 If your discharge is not changed, you will receive the decisional document of this board, which will include the specific reasons your discharge was not changed and will also include any further appeal process, which is applicable to you.

 The Armed Forces use Reenlistment Eligibility (RE) codes to categorize individuals for enlistment or reenlistment in the Armed Forces.
-RE codes in the '1' series indicate a person is eligible for immediate reenlistment or prior service enlistment, provided otherwise eligible.
-RE codes in the '2', '3' and '4' series restrict the individual from immediate reenlistment or prior service enlistment.
+RE codes in the "1" series indicate a person is eligible for immediate reenlistment or prior service enlistment, provided otherwise eligible.
+RE codes in the "2", "3", and "4" series restrict the individual from immediate reenlistment or prior service enlistment.
 You must receive a review and/or waiver of these RE codes before you are eligible to enlist again.

+There are many qualified prior service applicants who possess a "1" series RE code who will not be able to reenter the military due to specific needs of the service.
 In most cases, a person with a "2" RE or "4" RE code is not allowed to enlist.
 Those with an RE Code of "3" may be allowed to enlist, with a waiver, if they can show that the reason for discharge no longer applies.
 Such waivers are granted through the individual services through military recruiters, not the DRB process.

 The Discharge Boards will not directly consider a request to change the RE code in the DRB process.
-There is one exception: If the DRB upgrades an applicant's discharge, the board will also consider whether the RE code should be changed.
-If the applicant is considered a good candidate to return to the military, the RE code will be changed to "3A"--a waiverable code.
+There is one exception: if the DRB upgrades an applicant's discharge, the board will also consider whether the RE code should be changed.
+If the applicant is considered a good candidate to return to the military, the RE code will be changed to "3A"—a waiverable code.

 If you are seeking a waiver or change of the RE code for the purpose of entering another branch of service, you will need to contact the appropriate service recruiter.
-The prerogative to waive the individual's RE ineligibility based on post-service performance and conduct rests with the Secretaries of the Army, Navy, and Air Force.
+The prerogative to waive the individual's RE ineligibility based on post-service performance and conduct rests with the secretaries of the Army, Navy, and Air Force.
 Each Secretary may allow an individual to enlist in the service under his/her jurisdiction.